사실에서 구조로

 From a Fact to a Structure

-Moon Hye-jin / Art critic
+Moon, Hye-jin / Art critic

 Park Inseong once wrote this in a memo of 2014, "If audience fully trusts the story of a documentary film or understands the development of narrative that occurs in the film as arrangement of true time, could the elements accepted by the audience be an event or a fact?"1) This doubt about outward appearance of documentaries, the linchpin penetrating in the works of Park Inseong is implied in this question.
 The myth of documentaries delivering the fact as it is has already collapsed in a great part by the powerful challenge of semiotics and post-structuralism.
 The fact that documentaries comprise interaction of many forces where representation competes with meaning has now become a common sense.
 Despite this, Park Inseong believes that various media starting from photography are still tied to the shadow of the object in a powerful and persistent manner.
 The theory of photography index of which humans are not able to intervene at least at the moment the light touches the film and the genre identity of a documentary that is believed to report truth make it possible to hide the intervention and transformation making a fact a real fact encouraging the audience to accept something of which some interpretation has been already added and altered as a fact.
 The event Park Inseong talks about refers to a state prior to the occurrence of the superficial fact that is believed to be true.
 When it comes to a fact, the secondary interpretation had been already applied to it.
 For Park Inseong, revealing a structure creating this is the base of the conceptual theme of this exhibition as well as a fundamental critical mind looking at the world.